Coming Home to Ireland

-The good news is there are plenty of resources to help you find your Irish ancestors, no matter what part of the world you hail from.
+There’s that nagging feeling again; every time you see something green or make Irish stew for dinner, you feel like Ireland, and your ancestors, are calling you home.
+And of course you want to find out about your forefathers and walk the fields they did, but you’re just not quite sure how or where to begin.
+Worry not!
+There are plenty of resources to help you find your Irish ancestors, no matter what part of the world you hail from.
+In Ireland itself, lots of repositories, archives and people can help trace the roots of a member of Ireland’s diaspora.
 With any luck, you’ll find the names you’re looking for and be able to make it official with a Certificate of Irish Heritage; framed proof that the ‘home’ feeling you get in Ireland isn’t just wishful thinking.
+And who knows?
+You might find your last name written in a parish’s record book somewhere.
+Or maybe inscribed on the city bell!

 So whether your search takes you to a hillside village in County Donegal or a crumbled cottage in Connemara, we wish you ‘Go n-éirí an t-ádh leat’ (may the luck go with you).